vaidis/gitea-cdci/README.md

 nc -l -p 4444
 ```

-### 2. Email configuration
+## 2. Email configuration

 This project uses `mutt` to send report emails.
-The configuration bellow has been tested on Centos 9 Stream and Zoho email servers
+The configuration bellow has been tested on Rocky Linux 9.2 and Zoho email servers

 #### Install Depentencies

 ```
-dnf install cyrus-sasl-plain mutt # for Centos 9 Stream
+dnf install cyrus-sasl-plain mutt # for Rocky Linux 9.2
 ```

 #### Configure mutt